-Most elbow pads today on the market are hard caps, covered with a softer foam and then a layer of fabric.
+Most hockey elbow pads today on the market are hard caps, covered with a softer foam and then a layer of fabric.
 These offer great protection on falls, slashes and other gameplay hazards.
 The top-of-the-line elbow pads have recently introduced compression sleeves to keep the elbow pad better locked in - we love this.
-As you look up and down the lines between higher end models and the ones below, the major differences will be in weight, comfort, and fit.
+As you look up and down the lines between higher end models hockey elbow pads and the ones below, the major differences will be in weight, comfort, and fit.
 Higher end pads are designed to be more protective, through more advanced and generally lighter foams.
 Most have more anatomic designs, allowing them to sit more comfortably and lower profiling on your arms for a less bulky feel.
 Many will also have improved strapping systems for a more secure fit.

 Shop our huge online inventory of Hockey Elbow Pads